soohyeonc/Revisiting_Face-Mic/README.md

 # VR_Accelerometer_STFT
-Collect accelerometer data from VR (Oculus 2) and plot spectrogram of STFT
+Collect accelerometer data from VR (Oculus Quest 2) and plot spectrogram of STFT